bartek537/forest/README.md

 <br />

-- Track your step count, burnt calories, distance travelled and CO₂ saved
+- Track your step count, burned calories, distance traveled and CO₂ saved
 - Get rewarded by completing your daily goal and stay motivated
 - Get handy notifications when your daily stats get updated
 - View a daily history of your progress